 During the Virgin Holidays Responsible Tourism Awards 2008, BOOGIE PILGRIM was awarded in the TOUR OPERATOR category and ranked “highly recommended”.

 The ceremony took place in November 2008 during the huge tourism exhibition “World Travel Market” held in London.
 Sonja Gottlebe was introduced by Mr. Justin Francis, Managing Director of responsibletravel.com and founder of the contest, and by Mrs. Amanda Wills, Managing Director of Virgin Holidays, sponsor of the contest.

 The Jury said : ” The leading company in responsible tourism Boogie Pilgrim, incoming tour operator, has made over the past ten years the evidence that tourism can contribute to improve conditions of life for local communities thanks to jobs creation, local procurement of goods and services, and conservation of the environment “

-Since in 2014, Bush House and Tsara Camp are certified Fair Trade in Tourism®.
-Our commitments regarding our staff are:
+Between 2014 & 2018, Bush House and Tsara Camp were certified Fair Trade in Tourism®.
+Audits were focused on: